Our Support Services

 One-to-One Session

 Meeting with a peer volunteer in a one-to-one session is mandatory before joining a group.
-This is an opportunity for you to ask questions and meet with another bereaved person with a similar loss.
+This is an opportunity for you to ask questions, meet with another bereaved person with a similar loss, and determine whether peer support is what you are looking for.

-After the session is complete you will be added to our waitlist for the appropriate peer support group if you are still interested in joining a group.
+After this session is complete, staff will be in touch about whether you will be added to our waitlist for the appropriate peer support group if you are still interested in joining a group.

 Please complete our Online Intake Form in order to schedule your first one-to-one call with a volunteer from Bereaved Families of Ontario – Toronto.
-All information provided is used to help serve our community better by identifying areas of need and support.
-Only Bereaved Families of Ontario-Toronto will have access to this information and will not be used in any way to discriminate against those seeking further information.
+All personal information provided is used to help serve our community better by identifying areas of need and support.
+Only Bereaved Families of Ontario – Toronto will have access to this information and it will not be used in any way to discriminate against those seeking further information.
 Your responses are kept private and secure.
-If you have any other questions, please reach out to us at intake@bfotoronto.ca.
+If you have any other questions, please reach out to us at info@bfotoronto.ca.

 Peer Support Groups

-BFO-Toronto runs peer support groups seasonally, in the fall, winter and spring.
-Each group has at least two volunteer facilitators, who are trained to create and maintain a safe space for the group by managing the flow of conversation and maintaining group structure with flexibility.
+BFO-Toronto runs peer support groups seasonally, in the fall, winter, and spring.
+Each group will have two volunteer facilitators, who are trained to create and maintain a safe space for the group by managing the flow of conversation and maintaining group structure with flexibility.
 Facilitators bring their unique grief experiences and facilitation rituals to the group making each group experience unique.

 Peer support groups are small, closed-membership groups of 8-12 people who have experienced similar losses and want to explore their grief in a confidential, supportive setting.

-• Spousal Group (over 55 years old & under 55 years old)
+• Spousal Loss Groups (over 55 years old & under 55 years old)

-• Family and Friend Loss Group (over 30 years old)
+• Family and Friend Loss Groups (over 30 years old)

 • 2LGBTQIA+